montavont/vastplace/Readme.md

 python manage.py runserver
 ```

+### Adding modules

+This platform needs experiment specific modules in order to be of any use.
+Such modules specify the data format and what treatment they want to apply.
+Have a look at the [vastplace_example_module](https://github.com/tkerdonc/vastplace_example_module) for installation instruction, and details on implementing your own module.

 ## License

 This project is licensed under the BSD 3 License - see the [LICENSE.md](LICENSE.md) file for details